MaratFaskhiev/outbox-flow/README.md

 # OutboxFlow

 ## Introduction
-Simple transactional outbox pattern implementation based on the pipeline pattern.
+Simple implementation of the transactional outbox based on the pipeline pattern.

 **Disclaimer**